GrigoreMihai/docs-gitbook-cmp/docs/README.md

 {% embed url="https://youtu.be/7r1WfwnBAA4" %}

-## Cloud Enablement
+## Cloud enablement

-### Cloud Sandboxes
+### Cloud sandboxes

 Cloud sandboxes (or DCEs, - disposable cloud environments) offer engineering teams a safe and controlled environment to run experiments, test, and build out new features without worrying about impacting production infrastructure.
-While easy, simply creating a new Google Cloud project cannot be considered a “complete” solution due to the lack of built-in budget management, self-service for developers, and governing policies.
+While easy, simply creating a new Google Cloud project cannot be considered a "complete" solution due to the lack of built-in budget management, self-service for developers, and governing policies.

 Cloud Sandbox for Google Cloud gives admins and developers the governance and autonomy they both need, respectively, all while connecting to their Google Cloud Organization.